3.1 Stroke (CVA) Rehabilitation

 Synergy Patterns

 An obligatory synergy is a stereotyped, linked movement pattern the patient cannot break voluntarily.
-The two classic upper-extremity patterns:
+The two classic upper-extremity (UE) patterns are high-yield:

-The lower-extremity extension synergy (hip extension/adduction/internal rotation, knee extension, ankle plantarflexion/inversion) can actually assist a patient into standing early in recovery — a useful, not always undesirable, pattern.
+The lower-extremity (LE) extension synergy — hip extension/adduction/internal rotation, knee extension, ankle plantarflexion/inversion — can actually assist a patient into standing early in recovery, so it is not always undesirable.
+The LE flexion synergy (hip flexion/abduction/external rotation, knee flexion, ankle dorsiflexion) helps with limb advancement in swing.

 Motor Recovery Sequence and Treatment Progression

 Motor return typically moves proximal to distal and gross to fine, and synergy dominance must be reduced before isolated selective movement returns.
-Hemiparesis treatment generally progresses through:
+Hemiparesis treatment progresses through three broad phases:

-1. Early/flaccid stage: positioning to prevent contracture and shoulder subluxation, PROM, weight-bearing through the affected limb, trunk control, sensory input.
+1. Early/flaccid stage: positioning to prevent contracture and shoulder subluxation, passive range of motion (PROM), weight-bearing through the affected limb, trunk control, and sensory input.

-2. Synergy/spasticity stage: facilitate movement out of synergy, scapular mobility, pelvic control, sit-to-stand, guarded gait.
+2. Synergy/spasticity stage: facilitate movement out of synergy, scapular mobility, pelvic control, sit-to-stand, and guarded gait.

-3. Recovery stage: task-specific gait and balance training, isolated control, fine-motor and dexterity practice, community-mobility tasks.
+3. Recovery stage: task-specific gait and balance training, isolated control, fine-motor and dexterity practice, and community-mobility tasks.

 NDT vs Task-Specific Training